Rhubarb and White Chocolate Crumble Cookie

 • 1 tspsalt

-Tangy rhubarb, melting white chocolate, and covered in buttery crumble, these cookies are everything you want from a classic rhubarb crumble, but make it handheld and transportable!
+Tangy rhubarb and melty white chocolate covered in buttery crumble... these cookies are everything you want from a classic rhubarb crumble, but make it handheld and transportable!
+This might now be our favourite cookie recipe ever, and it's perfect to whip out when rhubarb is in season.

 Method